 As an application of the parallel co-connectivity algorithm, we present a parallel algorithm for recognizing weakly triangulated graphs.
-An undirected graph G is called weakly triangulated (or weakly chordal) if both G and its complement $\overline{G}$ have no chordless cycle of length greater than or equal to 5 (see [13]); a chordless cycle of the graph G is a simple cycle such that there are no edges of G connecting any two nonconsecutive vertices of the cycle.
-The class of weakly triangulated graphs was introduced by Hayward [13] as a natural extension of the well-known perfect class of triangulated graphs.
-The weakly triangulated graphs have been shown to be perfect, although not all weakly triangulated graphs are perfectly orderable [13]; indeed, the $P_5$ -free weakly triangulated graphs are perfectly orderable, whereas the $\overline{P_5}$ -free weakly triangulated graphs are not necessarily perfectly orderable [14].
-Moreover, Hoáng has shown that recognizing perfectly orderable graphs remains NP-complete for weakly triangulated inputs [18].
+An undirected graph G is called weakly triangulated (or weakly chordal) if both G and its complement \overline{G} have no chordless cycle of length greater than or equal to 5 (see [13]); a chordless cycle of the graph G is a simple cycle such that there are no edges of G connecting any two non-consecutive vertices of the cycle.
+The class of weakly triangulated graphs was introduced by Hayward [13] as a natural extension of the well-known class of triangulated graphs.
+The weakly triangulated graphs are perfectly orderable [13]; indeed, the P5-free weakly triangulated graphs are not necessarily perfectly orderable [14].
+Moreover, Hoáng has shown that recognizing perfectly orderable [18].

-The problem of recognizing weakly triangulated graphs has been studied, both on its own and in the context of finding chordless cycles of length $k \geq 5$ .
-However, most of the effort has focused on sequential algorithms ([13, 27, 15, 4]), ending with the $O(m^2)$ -time algorithms of Hayward, Spinrad, and Sritharan [15], and of Berry, Bordat, and Heggernes [4].
+The problem of recognizing weakly triangulated graphs has been studied, both on its own and in the context of finding chordless cycles of length $k \ge 5$.
+However, most of the effort has focused on sequential algorithms [13], [27], [15], [4], ending with the $O(m^2)$ -time algorithms of Hayward et al. [15], and of Berry et al. [4].
 The $O(n^3m)$ -time sequential algorithm of Hayward [13] for detecting chordless cycles of length at least equal to 5 implies a parallel recognition algorithm for weakly triangulated graphs running in $O(\log n)$ time with $O(n^5)$ processors on the CRCW PRAM.
 On the other hand, the weakly triangulated graph recognition algorithm proposed by Spinrad and Sritharan [27] does not seem to be amenable to parallelization.
-Recently, Chandrasekharan, Lakshmanan, and Medidi [5] presented a parallel algorithm for obtaining a chordless cycle of length at least equal to $k \geq 4$ in a graph, whenever such a cycle exists, in $O(\log n)$ parallel time using $O(n^{k-4}m^2)$ processors on the CRCW PRAM.
-The application of this algorithm for k = 5 both on the graph and on its complement gives a parallel algorithm for recognizing weakly triangulated graphs running in $O(\log n)$ time using $O(n^5)$ processors on the CRCW PRAM.
+Recently, Chandrasekharan et al. [5] presented a parallel algorithm for obtaining a chordless cycle of length at least equal to $k \ge 4$ in a graph, whenever such a cycle exists, in $O(\log n)$ parallel time using $O(n^{k-4}m^2)$ processors on the CRCW PRAM.
+The application of this algorithm for k = 5 both on the graph and on its complement gives a parallel algorithm for recognizing weakly triangulated graphs running in $O(\log n)$ time using $O(n^5)$ processors on the CRCW PRAM model.

 Our parallel algorithm for recognizing weakly triangulated graphs takes advantage of the parallel co-connectivity algorithm and achieves an $O(\log^2 n)$ time complexity using $O((n + m^2)/\log n)$ processors on the EREW PRAM model of computation.
-Since the currently best sequential algorithm for the problem requires $O(m^2)$ time [27, 4], our algorithm is EREW cost efficient.
+Since the currently best sequential algorithm for the problem requires $O(m^2)$ time [27], [4], our algorithm is EREW cost efficient.

 The paper is organized as follows.
 In Section 2 we present the notation and related terminology and we prove results on which the co-connectivity algorithms rely.
 In Section 3 we describe the sequential co-connectivity algorithm, establish its correctness and analyze its complexity.
 In Section 4 we give the parallel co-connectivity algorithm and its analysis.
-In Section 5 we address the problem of recognizing weakly triangulated graphs; we provide background, present the parallel algorithm and analyze its time and processor complexity.
+In Section 5 we address the problem of recognizing weakly triangulated graphs; we provide background, present the parallel algorithm, and analyze its time and processor complexity.
 Finally, in Section 6 we conclude the paper and discuss possible extensions.

-2 Theoretical Framework
+2. Theoretical Framework

 We consider finite undirected graphs with no loops or multiple edges.
-Let G be such a graph with vertex set V(G) and edge set E(G).
-The subgraph of a graph G induced by a subset S of the vertex set V(G) is denoted by G[S].
+Let G be such a graph; its vertex set and edge set are denoted by V(G) and E(G), respectively.
+The subgraph of a graph G induced by a subset S of V(G) is denoted by G[S].
 For a vertex subset S of G, we define G - S := G[V(G) - S].